mfouesneau/gitpod-cpp-project-template/docs/README.md

 If this image does not include the tools you need for your project, you can provide a public Docker image or your Dockerfile.
 Using this technique provides us with the flexibility to install the tools & libraries required for your project.

-> This template starts with this image as it will make sure that the platform works (sometimes new Debian images introduce breaking changes; see documentation), and installs the HDF5 library.
+> This template starts with this image as it will make sure that the platform works (sometimes new Debian images introduce breaking changes; see documentation) and installs the HDF5 library.

 ### Gitpod configuration `.gitpod.yml`